 On Memorial Day weekend, several of the youth group members from Living Word made the long journey to Fullerton for their annual "outing."
 The group was a bit smaller this year, but they all had fun--in spite of the cooler, rainy weather they encountered in southern California!

 On Sunday morning, the group joined the worshippers at Calvary.
 They presented a skit for the audience about friendship and practicing the love of Jesus to others that come into your life.
-The acting was superb and the message of the skit was loud and clear!

 They also shared a song with the group.
 Great job, kids!
 CalvaryCC is already looking forward to the next visit from Living Word.